Detailed explanation of why Persian / Farsi is actually easier than the major European languages most people study

 And some other random notes:

-- Cardinal numbers except 1st are all regular.
+- Ordinal numbers except 1st are all regular.
 Just put -om on the end of the number.

 - Plurals are regular, ending in -hâ or -ân for living things.
 There are Arabic plurals for some words but there is nothing wrong with not using them (like Latin plurals of words like octopi for octopus).